MGrin/Whatsapp2Telegram/README.md

 A simple server to forward messages from WhatsApp to Telegram and vice versa using Selenium and Telegram Bot API.

+For a detailed explanation of this project, check out the [WhatsApp2Telegram: Bridging Two Messaging Worlds](https://medium.com/@mgrin/whatsapp2telegram-8ebfb3114904) article on Medium.

 ## Features

 - Forward messages from WhatsApp to Telegram